 If you want to find a space in your home for printmaking, you should make it as easy as possible to whip out your printmaking equipment and start printing.
-If it takes too long to find your tools and clear a space to print, then enthusiasm soon wanes.
+It’s easy to lose enthusiasm if you have to search for your tools and clear a space to print.

 Make it easy to print and you’ll be more productive.

-If you’re lucky enough to have a spare room that you can set up as a dedicated print studio, read how to set up a Printmaking Studio at Home.
+If you’re lucky enough to have a spare room that you can set up as a dedicated printmaking studio, read how to set up a Printmaking Studio at Home.

-If, you’re trying to find a space in your home to squeeze in a little printmaking, read the following tips for making the best of the space:
+If, you’re trying to find a space in your home to squeeze in some printmaking, read the following tips for making the best of the space:

 Think about your printmaking process from start to finish.
 Write a list, draw a mind map or a flowchart.
 Take photos as you work or draw out a plan.
 Whichever you find easiest.